 From car seat safety to sun safety to environmental hazards, there are many things to think about when it comes to keeping your child safe.

 As your child grows and develops, they will be exploring the world around them.
 There are many things as parents, we don’t even think about that can pose a risk to our child.
-You can make sure your house is safe for your child by visiting the Prevent Child Injury resource.
+You can make sure your house is safe for your children by visiting the Prevent Child Injury resource.

-Many parents often have questions about car seats: which is the right one for my child?
+Many child caregivers often have questions about car seats: which is the right one for my child?
 How can I be sure it is installed properly?
 How long should my child be rear facing?
 What can my child safely wear in their car seat?
 For answers to these questions and more, visit Car Seat Safety.

 It is important for you and your child to get outside and play!
 We all love sunny days, but the sun can be damaging to our health if we do not keep the proper safety measures in mind.
-For more information on how to keep your child safe in the sun, Sun Safety & Tanning.
+For more information on how to keep your children safe in the sun, Sun Safety & Tanning.